consoledotdev/home/content/interviews/zigi-nir-benson.md

 ### How did you first get into software development?

-Both Omri (Zigi’s CTO) and I came to the world of programming out of a love for solving complex problems.
+Both [Omri](https://www.linkedin.com/in/omrirotem/) (Zigi’s CTO) and I came to the world of programming out of a love for solving complex problems.
 We both studied computer science in university, and I also studied business management, and I’m constantly moving between both business and programming.

 When I started my career, it was in C, C#.
 That was before the internet exploded around 2008, 2009.
 Omri is also a computer science graduate.
 He grew up in an agricultural village in the south - part of a family of farmers who always liked to disassemble and assemble things.
-Omri built his career in networking, cloud computing, and deep-learning companies.
+Omri built his career in networking, cloud computing, and deep-learning companies, and before Zigi he was [Syte's](https://www.syte.ai/) CTO from the first line of code to managing the R&D team.

 We both connect to the creative process and are passionate about building solutions for complex problems.
 Taking a complex problem and providing a simple,